OxidizedToast/SPAM/README.md

 # SPAM
-Stay Productive App Manager, a app to keep you productive
+Stay Productive App Manager, a app to keep you productive.
+Written in 100% Rust.

 ## Commands:
 `-h` -> Displays the help screen\
-`-v` -> Displays version of the project
+`-v` -> Displays version of the project\
+'-t' -> Toggles if daemon is on